adammertel/GIS-and-humanities/README.md

   <i><figcaption> Visual variables and their ideal use, by Bertin.</figcaption></i>
 </figure >

-- Point symbols
+- **Point symbols**
-  - Simple
+  - Simple - mostly just a symbol that communicates a single value through its size, color, or shape
-  - Glyphs
+  - Glyphs - one symbol "communicates" more variables; a complex system of symbolization

 <figure class="image">
   <img src="./pictures/dots.png" height="auto" />